mocdaniel/k8s-primer/docs/setup/installation.md

     ```

-Finally, start the Docker daemon and check if it is working by running the `hello-world` container:
+Finally, start the Docker daemon and check if it is working by running the `hello-world` container image:

 === "Debian"